SVUIT/AI-assistant/README.md

 ### 1. Initialize Widget

-- Event: User visits website svuit.org/mmtt/.
+- Event: User visits website.
 - Action:
     + Widget appears in a fixed position in the lower right corner.
     + Display a chat icon and the text Ask AI.